Lachele/SARS-CoV-2/README.md

 find something useful.
 To not try feels unethical to me.
 I don't have high hopes for this going anywhere, but it's worth a shot.

+## Is there any scientific reason to try at all?

+I think so.
+My collaborator, Jim, has been collecting scientific studies showing anti-viral activity of various essential oil components.
+Go look down in the Literature folder for more info.

+If you go look, you will see that the mechanisms aren't as detailed as would be desired by someone doing the work I'm doing.
+But, they show that there is a possible effect.

+One way to start figuring out the mechanism is just this - put the compounds into the various parts of the virion and see what happens.
+That's what I'm doing, in the way that I know how.

 ## There are others

 The main other right now is Jim Grimes, an old friend.
 He is helping me find relevant